drunkleen/leenfetch/manual.md

 ## Troubleshooting

 - **Tool fails to start**: Check terminal output for parse errors.
 The message includes file paths and line numbers.
-- **Missing blocks**: Ensure both the toggle and the layout entry are present.
+- **Missing blocks**: Ensure both the toggle and the corresponding modules entry are present.
 - **Wrong ASCII art**: Verify `ascii_distro` is spelled correctly or set it to `"auto"`.
 - **Incorrect colors**: Terminal themes can override ANSI colors; test in a default theme to confirm.
 - **Package count is zero**: The manager might not be supported on your platform yet.
 Contributions are welcome.